ZapDos7/project1/README.md

-# 1st assignment for the Project "Software Development for Algorithmic Problems"
+# 1st assignment for the Project "Software Development for Difficult Algorithmic Problems"

 Winter Semester 2019-2020, DIT, NKUA